fp7mplane/protocol-ri/README.md

 ## Designing a Component

 The first step in determining how to build an mPlane component for a given measurement is determining its schema.
-The best way to do this is probably to look at the _output_ the component produces, together with the configuration parameters necessary to make it work.
+The best way to do this is to look at the _output_ the component produces, together with the configuration parameters necessary to make it work.

-## Building HTTP Server Components

 ## mPlane Client Shell